Introducing try-catch from Apple Swift 2, with sandbox on web by IBM Bluemix

 There are many language features introduced in Swift 2.
 Let’s begin with the elegant try-catch feature from a sample code,

-/* Basic fibonacci function in swift.
+/* Basic Fibonacci function in swift.

-Demostrates func calls and recursion.
+Demonstrates func calls and recursion.

 */

-func fibonacci(i: Int) throws -> Int {
+func Fibonacci(i: Int) throws -> Int {

 if i <= 2 {